WilliamJZeng/WilliamJZeng.github.io/_pages/cv.md

 Education
 ======
-* (Triple) B.S. in computer science, economics, and math, University of Wisconsin, Madison, 2021-2024
+* B.S. in computer science, economics, and math, University of Wisconsin, Madison, 2021-2024

 Work experience
 ======